-While it is reassuring to see Justice42 continue Rechtwijzer legacy, it, unfortunately, has not received as much interest as Rechtwijzer, and as of writing, it primarily acts as a contact page.24
+and a spin-off version of Rechwijzer called Justice42 has been released.24 While it is reassuring to see Justice42 continue Rechwijzer's legacy, it, unfortunately, has not received as much interest as Rechwijzer, and as of writing, it primarily acts as a contact page.25

 In Canada, British Columbia has been at the forefront of avoidance services.
-Most notably, in conjunction with Rechtwijzer, the Legal Services Society of British Columbia released MyLawBC.25 MyLawBC is a free service that offers pathways for legal issues, separation, family violence, missed mortgage payments, wills, child support, parenting arrangements, and separation agreements.
-26 The plan to deal with these issues is a three-pronged approach that starts with a diagnosis of the problem, then triages the problem, and lastly provides a custom action plan for the specific problem.27 In practice, once a legal issue is selected that pertains to your situation, MyLawBC asks several questions to help refine your case and then offers you a plan to deal with your issue with a step-by-step process, options that you have (such as alternative dispute resolution), videos that can assist you, and services that can help you.28 This is all offered for free and simplifies the law to be more approachable for an average citizen.
-Like MyLawBC, British Columbia also has the Civil Resolution Tribunal (CRT) to resolve disputes involving vehicle accidents, small claims, condominiums, and societies or cooperative associations.29 The CRT starts by presenting legal information about your problem, then promotes negotiation and an agreement
+Most notably, in conjunction with Rechtwijzer, the Legal Services Society of British Columbia released MyLawBC.26 MyLawBC is a free service that offers pathways for legal issues, separation, family violence, missed mortgage payments, wills, child support, parenting arrangements, and separation agreements.27 The plan to deal with these issues is a threeprong approach that starts with a diagnosis of the problem, then triages the problem, and lastly provides a custom action plan for the specific problem.28 In practice, once a legal issue is selected that pertains to your situation, MyLawBC asks several questions to help refine your case and then offers you a plan to deal with your issue with a step-by-step process, options that you have (such as alternative dispute resolution), videos that can assist you, and services that can help you.29 This is all offered for free and simplifies the law for it to be more approachable for an average citizen.
+Like MyLawBC.
+British Columbia also has the Civil Resolution Tribunal (CRT) to resolve vehicle accidents, small claims, condominiums, and societies / cooperative association disputes.30 The CRT starts by presenting legal information about your problem, then promotes negotiation and an agreement to be resolved before taking the issue further to court.31 Lastly, British Columbia also has the Justice Education Society that offers free